watch-connectivity/react-native-watch-connectivity.github.io/docs/troubleshooting.md

 sidebar_label: Troubleshooting
 ---

-Apple's iOS/iWatch simulator integration is really quite buggy.
+Apple's iOS/Apple Watch simulator integration is really quite buggy.
 I strongly suggest using real devices instead.

 ## Messages are not being received on the simulator